 2. Vanderbilt University

-Students must take a total of 74 credit hours in order to graduate.
-The practice component of the program is designed to cater directly to the interests and career goals of the student.
+Students must take a total of 74 credit hours to graduate.
+The practice component of the program caters directly to the interests and career goals of the student.
 There are many opportunities for faculty mentorship from leaders in the field.
 Graduates of the program have a 100% employment rate from 2016 to 2018.
 There is no GRE requirement for admission into the DNP program.

 3. Saint Louis University

-This can include clinical nurse specialist or nurse practitioner.
-Students can complete the program on a full or part time basis.
-The coursework is delivered entirely online, and is therefore known for its flexibility, enabling students to continue to work while undergoing the course of study.
-The faculty are leaders in the field and are each recognized for their scholarly contribution to the discipline.
-Each student is assigned a faculty advisor that will be with them throughout the duration of the program.
+This can include clinical nurse specialists or nurse practitioners.
+Students can complete the program on a full or part-time basis.
+The coursework is entirely online and flexible.
+This enables students to continue to work while undergoing the course of study.
+The faculty lead in the field and are each recognized for their scholarly contribution to the discipline.
+Each student has a faculty advisor with them throughout the program.
 Students have access to an online writing center and an online library.

 4. Florida State University

-All of the required courses are offered via video conference online, broadcasting from the Tallahassee Campus.
-There are five total visits to campus that are required, which includes an initial orientation and a final project presentation.
-The guidelines from the American Association of Colleges of Nursing have informed the program content and delivery.
+All of the required courses are via video conference online, broadcasting from the Tallahassee Campus.
+Students must visit the campus five times, including an initial orientation and a final project presentation.
+The American Association of Colleges of Nursing guidelines has informed the program’s content and delivery.
 Students can accomplish the program at their own pace, however, they must graduate within seven years of matriculation.
 They have many other exciting degrees in the field of healthcare offered online as well.

 5. University of Connecticut

-The University of Connecticut offers an online Doctor of Nursing Practice Program that is geared towards nurses working as clinical nurse leaders, nurse practitioners, clinical nurse specialists, midwives, nurse administrators and nurse anesthetists.
-Though the classes are delivered almost entirely online, there are some on campus requirements in both August and January of each year.
-The primary goals of the program surround leadership and practice as well as evidence based nursing practice.
-Students in the program have the freedom to set their sights on their fields of expertise.
+The University of Connecticut offers an online Doctor of Nursing Practice Program.
+It is for nurses working as clinical nurse leaders, nurse practitioners, clinical nurse specialists, midwives, nurse administrators, and also nurse anesthetists.
+Though the classes are almost entirely online, there are some on-campus requirements in August and January each year.
+The program’s primary goals surround leadership and practice and evidence-based nursing practice.
+So, students in the program can set their sights on their fields of expertise.

 6. Johns Hopkins University

-Students will have consistent academic support from their dedicated faculty members, which includes mentorship as they choose and undergo their final projects.
-The final project is an excellent way to gain the experience of working in cross professional teams and allow the student to make a name for themselves as clinical nursing scholars.
-There is no part time plan of study for this program.
-Students can complete the program with full time status in 3 or 4 years.
-There are up to 60 students in the DNP programs at any given time, and many of the online classes will include the entire group.
+Students will have consistent academic support from their dedicated faculty members.
+Support includes mentorship as they choose and complete their final projects.
+Furthermore, the final project is an excellent way to gain experience working in cross-professional teams.
+It also allows students to make a name for themselves as clinical nursing scholars.
+There is no part-time plan of study for this program.
+However, students can complete the program with full-time status in 3 or 4 years.
+There are up to 60 students in the DNP programs at any given time, and many online classes will include the entire group.

-7. University of Alabama at Birmingham
+7. The University of Alabama at Birmingham

-The University of Alabama at Birmingham offers a Doctor of Nursing Practice through their School of Nursing.
-This is specifically a post master’s degree plan for working nurses who have already achieved a masters of science in an advanced nursing practice.
-This can include the specializations of nurse midwife, nurse aesthetician, clinical nurse specialist, or healthcare systems leadership.
+The University of Alabama at Birmingham offers a Doctor of Nursing Practice through its School of Nursing.
+This is a post-master’s degree plan for working nurses who have already achieved a master of science in advanced nursing practice.
+This can include the specializations of a nurse midwife, nurse aesthetician, clinical nurse specialist, or healthcare systems leadership.

 8. Texas Woman’s University

-The program is in a hybrid format that includes some online coursework meshed with onsite projects and seminars.
-The entire program includes 46 credit hours to complete, which includes 500 contact hours of clinical work.
+The program is in a hybrid format, including some online coursework meshed with onsite projects and also seminars.
+The program includes 46 credit hours to complete, including 500 contact hours of clinical work.
 There is also the requirement of a capstone project for graduation eligibility.
-The capstone project is intended to be solution oriented in terms of solving a clinical problem.
+The solution-oriented capstone project solves clinical problems.
 There are two application deadlines and subsequent start dates per year.
-A letter addressing your personal and professional goals is required in the admission process, along with two professional or academic references.
+Additional admission requirements include a letter addressing your personal and professional goals and also two professional or academic references.

 9. Indiana State University

-Nursing students have many opportunities to receive financial aid for this program, including scholarships, loans and other potential offerings.
-The core courses include: Epidemiology, Health Policy Leadership, Organizational Informatics, Analytical Methods.
-There is no dissertation required for this program, however, students are required to achieve at least 500 hours of clinical practice with the supervision of a faculty member.
-Other subjects that are stressed in this course of study include culturally competent care and community health planning.
+Nursing students have many opportunities to receive financial aid for this program, including scholarships, loans, and also other potential offerings.
+The core courses include Epidemiology, Health Policy Leadership, Organizational Informatics, and also Analytical Methods.
+There is no dissertation for this program.
+However, students must take at least 500 hours of clinical practice under the supervision of a faculty member.
+Other essential subjects include culturally competent care and also community health planning.

 10. Texas Christian University

-As the discipline of nursing evolves so do the skills necessary to remain up to date.
-You will notice that there are newer disciplines in nursing like nurse informatics that bring together high level computer skills with health care best practices.
-Nurses in the informatics field are leaders in STEM, and can even leave their DNP program to work at a software company if they so desire.
+As the discipline of nursing evolves, so do the skills necessary to remain up to date.
+For example, newer nursing disciplines, like nurse informatics, combine high-level computer skills with healthcare best practices.
+Nurses in the informatics field are leaders in STEM and can even leave their DNP program to work at a software company if they so desire.